pingchihwang512/Final-Project---Introduction-to-Web-Development/README.md

 #  Final Project - Introduction to Web Development with HTML, CSS, JavaScript
-Now that you have been equipped with the skills to use HTML, CSS, and JavaScript, you will have the opportunity to practice and create a web application.
+Equipped with the skills to use HTML, CSS, and JavaScript, you will have the opportunity to practice and create a web application.

 - **Scenario**